n4x0r/n4x0r.github.io/_posts/2017-11-17-UnPacking_a_Linux_Tsunami_Sample.md

 <div style="text-align:center"><img src ="https://github.com/n4x0r/n4x0r.github.io/raw/master/images/Tsunami/15.png" /></div>
 <br/>

-On the other hand, there are specific bytes that get processed differently, and multiple bytes get derived from it.
+On the other hand, there are specific bytes that get processed differently, and multiple bytes get derived from a single byte.
 Based on this we can assume that the decoding algorithm must be some sort of deflate implementation.

 <div style="text-align:center"><img src ="https://github.com/n4x0r/n4x0r.github.io/raw/master/images/Tsunami/16.png" /></div>
 <br/>

 We can see that decoding will stop when second argument `stub_size` + first argument `stub_base` == current stub pointer at `esi`.
-If this conditio is true, the function simply returns.
+If this condition is true, the function simply returns.
 <div style="text-align:center"><img src ="https://github.com/n4x0r/n4x0r.github.io/raw/master/images/Tsunami/11.png" /></div>

 If we put one breakpoint on this ret instruction, and then we resume the application's execution, we will get control of execution back when decoding is over.